-La Cuisine Paris is a French cooking school offering a variety of different cooking classes in Paris.
-We would be pleased for you to join us for Paris cooking classes in English.
-We have a variety of French cuisine classes, from Croissant Classes, Macaron Classes, Traditional French Pastry Classes, Technical Skills Classes, French Cheese Workshop, to even Food Tours in Paris !
-We have a small international team (French and non-French), with different backgrounds and experiences, whom all share a common value: the desire to share their "savoir faire" and passion with you.
+La Cuisine Paris is a French cooking school in Paris offering a variety of cooking classes in English.
+We would be pleased to have you join us!
+We offer numerous French cuisine classes, including Croissant Classes, Macaron Classes, Traditional French Pastry Classes, Technical Skills Classes, and a French Cheese Workshop in addition to Food Tours in Paris and Versailles!
+We have a small international team (French and non-French), with different backgrounds and experiences, who share a common value: the desire to share their "savoir faire" and passion with you.

-All of the classes differ, but one thing that is consistent in each of our experiences is that we want you to have fun whilst learning something new.
-We believe that a cooking class in Paris is just as much about learning something new, as it is having a fun and enjoyable time doing so.
-In order to enjoy yourself whilst with us, you should be comfortable sharing tasks and efforts with others to produce the end result.
+Each class format differs, but all have a common theme: have fun while learning something new.
+We believe that a cooking class in Paris is just as much about learning as it is about enjoying your time doing so.
+In order to enjoy yourself with us, you should be comfortable sharing tasks and efforts with others to produce the end result.
 We have kitchens that resemble your home kitchen, purposefully, so you are able to replicate the dishes at home - this includes the equipment (we are not a professional school with islands and burns and kitchen aids for each individual).
-We also aim to make all of our cooking classes as hands-on as possible - some will naturally be more so than others….we are always pleased to hear ideas from clients as to how we can improve them even more.
+We also aim to make all of our cooking classes as hands-on as possible – though some will naturally be more so than others.
+If you have a suggestion, we are always pleased to hear ideas from clients as to how we can improve class formats.

-You are able to register for a class using the ‘Calendar’ section of the website, this area allows you to register and confirm your place for the class.
-Please note that all individuals who would like to be in the cuisine area should be registered participants for the class (see below 'Can I observe a class').
+You are able to register for a class using the ‘Calendar’ section of the website.
+This area allows you to register and confirm your place for the class.
+Please note that all individuals who would like to be in the cuisine area must be registered participants for the class (see below 'Can I Observe a Class').

 We update our calendar on a ‘rolling’ basis.
 We aim to have the details of the classes on line for the following 1 1/5 months.